dx3mod/tgbot/README.md

 # TgBot

-A modern framework for [Telegram Bot API](https://core.telegram.org/bots/api) written in multicore OCaml for more modern age.
+A modern framework for [Telegram Bot API](https://core.telegram.org/bots/api) written in multicore OCaml and built on [Eio] & [Cohttp] libraries.
-Built on [Eio] and [Cohttp].

 > [!WARNING]
 > The library is still being built and not ready to use yet!